guusj/books/Warbreaker_BrandonSanderson.md

 Men cursed.
 Llarimar screamed.
 A woman wept.
 Lightsong just stared into the bubbling deep, with its alternating froth and blackness.
 The terrible, terrible blackness.
 He still held the rope in his hand.
 Without thinking, he leaped up onto the railing and threw himself into the darkness.
 Icy water took him, but he reached out, thrashing and churning in the tempest.
 He barely knew how to swim.
 Something passed him.
 He grabbed it.
 Her foot.
 He threw the loop around her ankle, somehow managing to get the knot tight despite the water and the waves.
 As soon as he did, a surge in the undulating water yanked him away.
 Sucking him down.
-He reached upward, toward where lighting lit the surface.
+He reached upward, toward where lightning lit the surface.
 That light grew distant as he sank.
 Down.
 Into the black deep.
 Claimed by the void.
 He blinked, waves and thunder fading.
 He sat on the cool stones of his cell.
 The void had taken him, but something had sent him back.
 He’d Returned.
 Because he’d seen war and destruction.
 The God King was yelling in fear.
 Lightsong looked over as the fake priests grabbed Susebron, and Lightsong could see into the God King’s mouth. _No tongue_, Lightsong thought. _Of course.
 To keep him from using all that BioChroma.
 It makes sense._
 He turned to the side.
 Blushweaver’s body lay red and bloodied.
-He’d seen that it in a vision.
+He’d seen that in a vision.
 In the vague shadows of morning memory, he’d thought that the image had been of her blushing, but now he remembered.
 He looked to the side.
 Llarimar, eyes closed as if asleep—that image had been in his dream as well.
 Lightsong realized the man had them shut as he wept.
 The God King in prison.
 Lightsong had seen that too.
 But above it all, he remembered standing on the other side of a brilliant, colorful wave of light, looking down at the world from the other side.
 And seeing everything he loved dissolve into the destruction of war.
 A war greater than any the world had known, a war more deadly—even—than the Manywar.
 He remembered the other side.
 And he remembered a voice, calm and comforting, offering him an opportunity.
 To Return.